Build and run your imageEstimated reading time: 8 minutes

 - Create and test individual containers for each component of your application by first creating Docker images.

-- Test, share and deploy your complete containerized application.
+- Test, share, and deploy your complete containerized application.

 Containerized development environments are easier to set up than traditional development environments, once you learn how to build images as we’ll discuss below.
 This is because a containerized development environment will isolate all the dependencies your app needs inside your Docker image; there’s no need to install anything other than Docker on your development machine.
 In this way, you can easily develop applications for different stacks without changing anything on your development machine.

-git clone -b v1 https://github.com/docker-training/node-bulletin-board cd node-bulletin-board/bulletin-board-app
+git clone https://github.com/dockersamples/node-bulletin-board cd node-bulletin-board/bulletin-board-app

-Have a look at the file called
+Take a look at the file called

-Dockerfile.
+Dockerfile in the bulletin board application.
 Dockerfiles describe how to assemble a private filesystem for a container, and can also contain some metadata describing how to run a container based on this image.
 The bulletin board app Dockerfile looks like this:

 Writing a Dockerfile is the first step to containerizing an application.
-You can think of these Dockerfile commands as a step-by-step recipe on how to build up our image.
+You can think of these Dockerfile commands as a step-by-step recipe on how to build up your image.
 This one takes the following steps: